5 Local Coffeeshops to try in Center City Philly

 The most widely known coffee roaster in Philly is La Colombe which opened its’ flagship location in Rittenhouse Square in 2004.
 Today, La Colombe coffeeshops can also be found in New York, L.A., D.C., Boston, and Chicago.
 You can also pick up their fantastic beans in most grocery stores around these cities.
 Drip, pour over, espresso – any drink you order is always expertly prepared by trained baristas.

 You can always count on a high quality drink when you visit La Colombe.
 Even better is the fantastic presentation of each drink in a custom mug.
 Really, this is one place where you will want to enjoy your drink inside rather than getting a paper cup to go.
-The pastry selection is just as fabulous and include all sorts of fresh goodies like muffins, croissants, and various gluten-free and vegan selections.
+The pastry selection is just as fabulous and includes all sorts of fresh goodies like muffins, croissants, and various gluten-free and vegan selections.

 - Location: 2100 Spring Street